 A lot of what we know is grounded in stories.
 Some stories tend to repeat themselves, and once they do enough, it's been hypothesized that we genericize the stories into something called a schema.
 I work to extract this type of world knowledge from language data and apply it to problems that would otherwise be inaccessible to quantitative analysis.

 My dissertation focuses on the extraction of these sorts of schemas, to understand their distribution and properties, and how to apply this knowledge to practical, real-world tasks.

 You can find more information on this thread of research here.

 Simonson, D. (2017, November).
-Properties of Narrative Schemas.
+Investigations of the Properties of Narrative Schemas.
 Doctoral Dissertation.
-Advisor: Davis, A. R. Committee: Zeldes, A. and Chambers, N. Georgetown University, Washington, D.C. [dissertation (forthcoming post-defense revisions)] [Dissertation Defense Slides]
+Advisor: Davis, A. R. Committee: Zeldes, A. and Chambers, N. Georgetown University, Washington, D.C. [dissertation (withheld for anonymous peer review)] [Dissertation Defense Slides]

 Simonson, D. and Davis, A. (2016, November).
 NASTEA: Investigating Narrative Schemas through Annotated Entities.
 In the Second CnewS Workshop, EMNLP 2016, Austin, TX. [paper] [Workshop Slides] [DCNLP Slides]